-E. Requalifying Counties with Potential Metropolitan Cities
+E. Counties with Potential Metropolitan Cities

-If a requalifying county includes one or more participating jurisdictions that believe their population meets the statutory threshold to enable them to receive CDBG entitlement funds as a metropolitan city directly, HUD has identified two options a county may use to address such situations:
+If a county includes one or more communities that believe their population meets the statutory threshold to enable them to receive CDBG entitlement funds as a metropolitan city directly, HUD has identified two options a county may use to address such situations:

-- 1. The county and community can negotiate a schedule that will provide the community additional time to receive updated Census data from HUD and, if the community does not reach metropolitan city status (or becomes eligible and elects to defer its status), execute a cooperation agreement and still meet the deadlines identified in this Notice; or - 2.
-If a county believes delaying the execution of a cooperation agreement until HUD receives updated Census data will prohibit it from meeting the submission deadlines in this Notice, the county may want to include a clause in the agreement that provides that the agreement will be voided if the community is advised by HUD, prior to the completion of the requalification process for Fiscal Years 2002-2004, that it is eligible to become a metropolitan city and the community elects to take its entitlement status.
-If such a clause is used, it must state that if the agreement is not voided on the basis of the community's eligibility as a metropolitan city prior to July 16, 2001 (or a later date if approved in writing by HUD), the community must remain a part of the county for the entire three year period of the county's qualification.
+- 1. The county and community can negotiate a schedule that will provide the community additional time to receive notification from HUD of its eligibility as a potential new metropolitan city and, if the community does not reach metropolitan city status (or becomes eligible and elects to defer its status), execute a cooperation agreement and still meet the deadlines identified in this Notice; or - 2.
+If a county believes delaying the execution of a cooperation agreement until HUD provides such notification will prohibit it from meeting the submission deadlines in this Notice, the county may want to include a clause in the agreement that provides that the agreement will be voided if the community is advised by HUD, prior to the completion of the requalification process for FY 2006-2008, that it is eligible to become a metropolitan city and the community elects to take its entitlement status.
+If such a clause is used, it must state that if the agreement is not voided on the basis of the community's eligibility as a metropolitan city prior to July 8, 2005 (or a later date if approved in writing by HUD), the community must remain a part of the county for the entire three-year period of the county's qualification.

 Option 1 is preferred.
-Option 2 is available if a county wishes to use it, although there is concern that a community may believe that the use of a clause that may void the agreement will enable it to "opt out" later in the three year period of qualification if it reaches the population during that time to be a metropolitan city.
-Therefore, any such clause must be clear that it implies only for a limited period of time.
+Option 2 is available if a county wishes to use it, although there is concern that a community may believe that the use of a clause that may void the agreement will enable it to "opt out" later in the three-year period of qualification if it reaches the population during that time to be a metropolitan city.
+Therefore, any such clause must be clear that it applies only for a limited period of time.